Print Back to top

 • Census information and other studies that can be used to identify areas where the population is at higher risk for negative health consequences from potential lead exposure (e.g., children and expecting families, median income below the federal poverty level, etc.).

-In addition to replacing lead services lines on a neighborhood-by-neighborhood basis, Denver Water is deploying crews to replace lead service lines at critical facilities, including schools, day care centers and other locations, and continuing the work needed to expand and improve the location inventory.
+• In addition to replacing lead service lines in these neighborhoods, Denver Water is deploying crews to replace lead service lines at critical facilities, including schools, day care centers and other locations, and continue the work needed to expand and improve the location inventory.